biotspectra/Api-Documentataion/README.md

 ## Login

 ### Step 1: Login inside Biot User panel:
-When a user sends a request with payload (mobile_number & password) an authentication token is generated which you will receive in a response as well as you will receive authentication-key via mail.
+When a user sends a request with payload (mobile_number & password) an authentication token is generated which you will receive in your response as well as you will receive authentication-key via mail.

+**Note** you need to pass both `authentication token` & `authentication-key` inside your header while calling any api